-Frederic Wehrey is a senior fellow in the Middle East Program at the Carnegie Endowment for International Peace.
-He specializes in post-conflict transitions, armed groups, and identity politics, with a focus on Libya, North Africa, and the Gulf.
+Frederic Wehrey is a senior fellow in the Middle East Program at the Carnegie Endowment for International Peace, where his research focuses on governance, conflict, and security in Libya, North Africa, and the Persian Gulf.

-Wehrey is a twenty-one year veteran of the active and reserve components of the U.S. Air Force, with tours across the Middle East and North Africa.
+Before joining Carnegie, Wehrey was a senior policy analyst at the RAND Corporation.
+He served for two decades as an officer in the U.S. Air Force, with tours across the Middle East and North and East Africa.

 He holds a doctorate in International Relations from Oxford University and a Master’s in Near Eastern Studies from Princeton University.